-The Legislature has adopted sections 1.425 - 1.4695 of the Nevada Revised Statutes which supplement the constitutional provisions and provide for the circumstances under which a judge may be disciplined and many of the procedural aspects of judicial discipline.
+The Legislature has adopted sections 1.425 - 1.4695 of the Nevada Revised Statutes which supplement the constitutional provisions. and provide for the circumstances under which a judge may be disciplined and many of the procedural aspects of judicial discipline.
 The Commission has also adopted Procedural Rules which supplement the constitutional and statutory provisions.
 The Commission decides whether a judge is incapacitated and what actions to take in that instance.
-The Commission's website has extensive information regarding the Commission, constitution, statutes and rules governing the Commission, all of the Commission's public decisions and orders, and information regarding members and staff.
+The Commission's website has extensive information regarding the Commission, constitution, statutes and procedural rules governing the Commission.
+The website also includes all of the Commission's public decisions and orders, as well as information regarding members and staff.